keenawa-co/moss_hecs/README.md

 #### Performance

-In addition to having excellent composability, the ECS paradigm can also provide exceptional speed and cache locality. `hecs` internally tracks groups of entities which all have the same components.
+In addition to having excellent composability, the ECS paradigm can also provide exceptional speed and cache locality. `moss_hecs` internally tracks groups of entities which all have the same components.
 Each group has a dense, contiguous array for each type of component.
 When a system accesses all entities with a certain set of components, a fast linear traversal can be made through each